 W. Carl Drew joined our board of directors in April 2020.
-Mr. Drew has served as Chief Financial Officer of Harvard Maintenance, a building services company, since August 2014.
+Mr. Drew has served as President, Chief Operating Officer, and Chief Financial Officer of Harvard Maintenance, a building services company, since August 2014.
+Mr. Drew retired from Harvard Maintenance in 2023.
 He has broad experience in building world-class accounting and finance teams, developing the strategic planning and analysis functions, integrating cross-discipline process improvements, and leading and managing strategic mergers and acquisitions.
 Prior to joining Harvard Maintenance, Mr. Drew has served as Chief Financial Officer of several private and public companies, including CompuPay, Inc., a payroll services company, from 2006 to 2013; Interval International, Inc. from 1998 to 2006; and Pollo Tropical, Inc. from 1996 to 1998.
 He began his career as a CPA at Ernst and Young (formerly Ernst and Whinney) in the computer audit field.